-The integration of generative AI agents as assistants represents transformative approach to education and workforce development.
+The integration of generative AI agents as training assistants represents а transformative approach to education and workforce development.
 By leveraging the capabilities of AI, this proposal aims to create a scalable, adaptive, and effective training solution that meets the demands of the modern labor market.
-The success of this initiative will pave the way for broader applications of AI in education professional training.
-The rapid advancement of generative AI is reshaping workforce development, education, This business operations. paper has role in personalizing examined AI's training, automating tasks, and optimizing learning experiences, demonstrating its potential to enhance skill acquisition and workforce adaptability.
-The integration of agents in AI-driven human resource development, higher education, business applications enables scalable. interactive, and cost-effective training solutions.
-Despite the promising benefits, challenges such as data privacy, AI bias, remain adoption considerations.
+The success of this initiative will pave the way for broader applications of AI in education and professional training.
+The rapid advancement of generative AI is reshaping workforce development, education, and operations.
+This business paper has examined AI's role in personalizing training, automating tasks, and optimizing learning experiences, demonstrating its potential to enhance skill acquisition and workforce adaptability.
+The integration of agents in human AI-driven resource higher development, education. and business applications enables scalable. interactive, and cost-effective training solutions.
+Despite the promising benefits, challenges such as data privacy, AI bias, adoption remain and user critical considerations.
 Addressing these issues will be essential to ensuring fair and effective implementation across industries.
-Moving forward, further research should explore ethical AI deployment, long-term labor market effects, and the continuous evolution systems.
-AI-driven learning leveraging generative AI as a strategic tool, organizations can foster innovation, drive national competitiveness, and build a resilient workforce equipped for an AI-driven future.
+Moving forward, further research should explore ethical AI deployment, long-term labor market effects, and the continuous evolution of AI-driven learning systems.
+By leveraging generative AI as a strategic tool, organizations can foster innovation, drive national competitiveness, and build a resilient workforce equipped for an AIdriven future.

-Declaration by Authors

-Acknowledgement: None Source of Funding: None

-Conflict of Interest: No conflicts of interest
+Declaration by Authors Acknowledgement: None Source of Funding: None Conflict of Interest: No conflicts of interest declared.

-declared.